JavaScript API Reference

 Performance Tips

-// Good: Chain operations
+// Good: Chained operations

 const result = df